Kubernetes Demo Installation

 Conclusion

-Our example deployment is focused only on a productive start for developers, when new to the Curity Identity Server.
-Real world solutions also need to deploy images down a pipeline and deal better with data management and security hardening.
+This tutorial quickly spun up a working load balanced setup for the Curity Identity Server, with URLs similar to those used in more complex deployments.
+This provides a productive start for developers, when new to the Curity Identity Server.
+Real world solutions also need to deploy the system down a pipeline and deal better with data management and security hardening.
+See the IAM Configuration Best Practices article for some recommendations when growing your deployment.